What are nyx*LRS transactions and how to deal with them?

 The vending machine you have used is usually linked directly to the company offering the service, which on the other hand, may not even be in the same town.
 What you see is basically the location of the company operating the vending machine.

-The NYX*LRS transactions are a great example.
-So next time you see this transaction, do not worry – you now know where it comes from.
+The nyx*LRS transactions are a great example of this.
+So, next time you see this transaction, do not worry – you now know where it comes from.

 Share this post: